Ezzerof/Flask_Website/README.md

 * [Setup](#setup)

 ## General Info
-Simple website done in Python by using Flask, the requirement was to create a website in Flask that will do CRUD functionality for Staff and Students records.
+A simple website is done in Python by using Flask, the requirement was to create a website in Flask that will do CRUD functionality for Staff and Student records.

 ## Technologies
 * Python